wein.plus

 Vitis coignetiae

-One of about 30 Asian species or wild vines with the complete botanical name Vitis coignetiae Pulliat ex Planch.
-The name honours two French scientists, Victor Pulliat (1827-1896) and Jules Émile Planchon (1823-1888), who have made outstanding contributions to research.
-Planchon first described the species in 1883 in a scientifically valid way.
-It is also known as the rust red vine or scarlet vine (Crimson gloryvine) because of the attractive scarlet to carmine red colouring of its leaves in autumn and is therefore often used as an ornamental vine on house walls.
+One of about 30 Asian species or wild vines with the full botanical name Vitis coignetiae Pulliat ex Planch.
+The name honors the two French scientists Victor Pulliat Victor (1827-1896) and Jules Émile Planchon Jules Émile (1823-1888), who made significant contributions to its research.
+The species was first described by Planchon in 1883.
+Due to its attractive scarlet to carmine red leaves in autumn, it is also referred to as Rust Red Vine or Crimson gloryvine and is often used as a ornamental vines.

-The frost-hardy vine is found mainly in the east of Russia, as well as in Japan and Korea.
-It thrives in cool damp forests on sandy-clayey soils and climbs up to 25 metres into the treetops.
+The frost vine is primarily found in the eastern part of Russia, as well as in Japan and Korea.
+It thrives in cool, moist forests on sandy-loamy soils and climbs up to 25 meters high into the treetops.
 The grapes with small, blue-black berries are rather inedible.
-In Asian countries they are also used to make wine, in Japan from the selected variety Yama Budou.
-During the phylloxera catastrophe in the 19th century this wine was exported from Japan to Europe.
+However, wine is also produced from it in Asian countries, particularly in Japan from the selected variety Yama Budou.
+During the phylloxera disaster in the 19th century, this wine was exported from Japan to Europe.
 Two other Asian species are Vitis amurensis and Vitis ficifolia.
-See also under Asian vines and vine systematics.

 Voices of our members